You have heard of GMOs. What about GMMs?

 Timeline for Potential GM Mosquito Release

-In May 2020, the EPA approved the release of these mosquitoes in Florida, followed by approval for release in Texas in August 2020.
+In May 2020, the EPA registered the release of these mosquitoes in Florida, followed by approval for release in Texas in August 2020.
 Oxitec subsequently received approval from the state of Florida for the pilot release, which is expected to take place in June 2021.
 Oxitec did not receive local approval in Texas.
 Future appeals to states for the same approval are likely to be met with equal contention as Texas.

 How do genetically modified mosquitoes lower mosquito populations?